vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 #### Tests

-Audit logging will be a user-facing feature, and the format of the logs should be considered a kind of documented API.
+Audit logging will be a user-facing feature, and the format of the logs should be considered a documented and versioned API.
 Unnecessary changes to the format should be avoided after the first release.
 Therefore, all audit log events should be covered by unit tests.